calexandrepcjr/tmdb-movie-ai-pet/docs/adr/011-file-naming-convention.md

 3. **Distinction** from class names (which use PascalCase)
 4. **Alignment** with many modern TypeScript projects

-This convention distinguishes between file names (camelCase) and the classes/components they contain (PascalCase), making the codebase more intuitive.
+This convention distinguishes between file names (camelCase) and the classes/components they contain (PascalCase), including rich domain entities, making the codebase more intuitive.